.

 What are closed captions?

-Captions are a text version of the dialogue and audio of a video.
-Unlike subtitles, they include background noise, sound effects, and other audio besides just spoken word.
+Captions are text versions of a video's dialogue and audio.
+Unlike subtitles, they include text descriptions of background noise, sound effects, and other audio besides spoken words.

-You’ll find captions across many video and distribution channels, including television and social media.
-This text often appears at the bottom of a video, showing its transcript in real time.
+Captions are common across video and distribution channels, including television and social media.
+They often appear at the bottom of a video and show its transcript in real time.

 People use captions to make their videos more accessible.
-For example, some viewers may have difficulty hearing or understanding, whereas others prefer to watch content without sound.
+For example, some viewers may have difficulty hearing, whereas others prefer to watch content without sound.

 Read more: What is Closed Captioning?: Best Practices, Formats & Guidelines